Skip to Main Content

 LIBRARY HOURS

-The library's hours and holiday closures are always posted on the Library Homepage.
+The library's hours and holiday closures are always posted on the Library Homepage at the "Hours" tab at the top.
 The usual semester hours are: Mon-Thu: 7am-12midnight.
 Fri: 7am-5pm.
 Sat & Sun: 9am-5pm.

-Self-pickup using outside lockers: if going to the Circulation Desk in-person is not convenient for you, books can also be requested online, and picked up from lockers outside the library's south side glass doors, facing the Quad/McCarthy Hall (similar to the Amazon lockers at the TSU).
+CHECKING-OUT BOOKS Retrieving books from the shelves yourself: books are available for browsing in-person on the shelves, and checked-out at the Circulation Desk: 1st floor South.
+Books are located on various floors (for example: 2nd North, 4th South, 5th South; a map of all floors is here).
+Ordering books to be paged for you, and then picked up: the library also provides a paging service, where you can order (request) books on the online catalog, OneSearch, and then pick them up from the "Hold shelf" at the Circulation Desk, 1st floor.
+Details are here.
+Outside locker pickup option: if going to the Circulation Desk in-person is not convenient for you, books can also be requested online, and picked up from lockers outside the library's southside glass doors, facing the Quad/McCarthy Hall (similar to the Amazon lockers at the TSU).
 Here's how it works: (1) Search for the book you want using OneSearch on the library’s homepage; (2) Click the book’s title, then click the “Sign in for more options” link; (3) Follow the instructions to send your book to a locker.
 If you have any problems or questions, contact libcirc@fullerton.edu or 657-278-2721.
-Instant check-out with MeeScan: MeeScan is an app that you can download onto your smart phone from new kiosks in the library.
-The app allows you to scan a book’s barcode to check it out instantly, without having to go to the circulation desk.
-A demo video of using MeeScan is here (from another library, but the procedure is the same).

-To return books—including overdue books—simply bring them to the Circulation Desk, 1st floor southside.
+Faculty have the privilege of long check-outs: up to the entire academic year.
+However, per Academic Senate rules, all faculty must physically return all library books by the end of every school year (renewals can begin again afterwards).
+To return books, simply bring them to the Circulation Desk, 1st floor southside.
 Or, use any of the library’s 3 outdoor return bins: (a) by the south-side sliding glass doors, facing the Quad/McCarthy Hall; (b) by the west doors, facing the Bookstore; (c) in the big silver bin, in the Lot I faculty parking lot (between EC and ECS) next to the disabled parking stalls (see campus map).

 E-TEXTBOOKS

-here).
+In preparing your course curricula, some of you may have chosen e-textbooks through your publisher or free Open Access textbooks (OA textbooks are discussed here).
 The library can check and see if your textbook is purchasable and affordable as a multi-user library e-book.
-For example, at this page is a list of several Comm textbooks we have purchased as library e-books for Spring 2022.
+For example, at this page is a list of several CCOM textbooks we purchased as library e-books for Spring 2024.
 However, please understand this is not always possible.
-Many publishers refuse to make e-textbooks available to libraries, and instead only allow individual student purchases to maintain their profits (this industry practice is well-stated by another library, here). http://www.library.fullerton.edu/services/etextbooks.php
+Many publishers refuse to make e-textbooks available to libraries, and instead only allow individual student purchases to maintain their profits (this industry practice is well-stated by another library, here).

 LIBRARY INSTRUCTION SESSIONS